 * * * * * * *

-This practice is established and run to help others.
+This practice is established as a ministry to help others.

 Copyright © 2017 MEANINGANDFULFILLMENT - All Rights Reserved.